civicrm/civicrm-dev-docs/docs/standards/javascript.md

 ## Localization

-As with PHP coding, any string that will be displayed to the user should be wrapped in `ts()` to translate the string. e.g. `ts('hello')`
+As with PHP coding, any string that will be displayed to the user should be wrapped in `ts()` to translate the string. e.g. `ts('hello')`.

 When your script file is being added to the page by `CRM_Core_Resources` it will be automatically scanned for all strings enclosed in `ts()` and their translations will be added as client-side variables.
 The javascript `ts()` function will use these localized strings.
 It can also perform variable substitution.
 See example below.

-!!!Note
+!!! note

     Because translated strings are added to the client-side by `CRM_Core_Resources::addScriptFile` method, they will not be automatically added if you include your js on the page any other way.
 The `ts()` function will still work and perform variable substitution, but the localized string will not be available.
 There are 3 solutions to this problem depending on your context:

     1. If this is an inline script in a smarty template, use the `{ts}` function (see legacy issues below for an example).
 Note that `{ts}` cannot handle client-side variable substitution, only server-side template variables.
     2. If this is an inline script in a php file, use the php `ts()` function to do your translation and concatenate the result into your script.
 Or, if you need client-side variable substitution use the 3rd solution:
     3. If this is a javascript file being added to the page in a nonstandard way (or is one of the above two scenarios but you need client-side variable substitution), you could manually add any needed strings using the `CRM_Core_Resources::addString` method

 ## UI Elements